jinwar/recreadplot/ReadMe.md

-#Program for the record reading waveform plot
+## Program for the record reading waveform plot
-##Written by Ge Jin, ge.jin@ldeo.columbia.edu, jinwar@gmail.com
+Written by Ge Jin, ge.jin@ldeo.columbia.edu, jinwar@gmail.com
-March, 2013

-#Instruction:

-* On povel, change earthquake informaiton in sod.xml, Run: nohup sod -f sod.xml > log &
-* Copy the folder with sac files into your laptop, copy everything of this program to the same folder (one level above sac files)
-* Change the eventid in recread_sac2eventmat.m, modify the filters if necessary
-* Run recread_sac2eventmat.m, it will generate a mat file: "eventid".mat
-* Modify the phases you want to have in the cheatsheet in plot_recread.m.
-If the phase you interested is not in the database, use make_phasedb.m to add it.
+### Instruction:

+* Edit setup_parameters.m to setup parameters.
+** Change event parameters to search the earthquake.
+** Change station parameters to define the network to be downloaded ** define the download window
+** define filters
+** define the original (unzoomed) window to be plotted
+* run fetch_event.m, click on the event you want to download, and confirm and type 'y'.
+The station map will be plotted in this step.
+It will save "fetchdata.mat" for event and station informations.
+* run download_data.m. rerun it if anything goes wrong in the process of downloading.
+It will skip the already downloaded stations.
+* run prepare_data.m.
+This script will do the instrument response removal, horizontal component rotation, and the filters defined in the parameter file.
+If you change the filter setting, you need to rerun this step to make it effective.
+It will save a data file named: "YYYYMMDDhhmm.mat"
-* Load the matfile and then run plot_recread.m
+* run plot_recread.m and play with it.

 Command list can be found in command_list.txt